Rourkela: Education

-Rourkela has a Hi-Tech Medical College and Hospital Rourkela and is the only city in Odisha to have a private medical college outside Bhubaneshwar.
+Rourkela has Hi-Tech Medical College Hospital Rourkela and is the one of cities in Odisha to have a private medical college outside Bhubaneshwar.
 There are more than 15 colleges for arts, science, and commerce streams under the Sambalpur University.
 Some of the famous ones are Government Autonomous College, Rourkela Municipal College, Ispat College, SG Women's College.
 There are also private Engineering & Management colleges like Rourkela Institute of Management Studies (RIMS), DAMITS, Rourkela Institute of Technology (RIT), Kanak Manjari Institute of Pharmaceutical Sciences (KMIPS), Padmanava College of Engineering (PCE) these colleges come under the jurisdiction of Biju Patnaik University of Technology (BPUT) and the head office is located in Chennd, Rourkela.